 “‘Not at all,’ Hand said putting his arm around Nebbler.
 ‘You get all the funding because of the quality of your work.
 And, what is it you always say – the words they have engraved in stone for all time above the main entrance of the Nebbler Institute?’

-“‘Well it’s nothing really,’ Nebbler said.
+“‘It’s nothing really,’ Nebbler said.
 ‘Just a few words I provided in order to establish context.’

 “‘Such a humble man,’ Dr Hand said.
 ‘If you won’t tell them, then I will…’

 “‘No, no my friend,’ Dr Nebbler said.
 ‘I will recite it from memory: Give me the sphincter, and I will give you the man.’

 “‘This is poetry, no?’
 Hand gushed.

 “‘Poetry, not,’ Rose Marie mumbled so only Morey Amsterdam could hear her.